MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-local-ui.md

    :::image type="content" source="media/deployment-arc-register-local-ui/setup-configuration-details.png" alt-text="Screenshot that shows the Azure Stack HCI Azure Arc agent setup, configuration details." lightbox="media/deployment-arc-register-local-ui/setup-configuration-details.png":::

    During the Arc registration process, you need to authenticate with your Azure account.
-The local UI displays a code that you need to enter at [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin) to authenticate.
+The local UI displays a code that you need to enter in the URL diaplayed in the local UI to authenticate.
 Follow the instructions to complete the authentication process.

    :::image type="content" source="media/deployment-arc-register-local-ui/setup-configuration-authentication.png" alt-text="Screenshot that shows the authentication with your Azure account." lightbox="media/deployment-arc-register-local-ui/setup-configuration-authentication.png":::